SPSquonK/useleSS/README.md

     - ODBC source `useless_character` = table `USELESS_CHARACTER_01_DBF`
     - ODBC source `useless_log` = table `USELESS_LOGGING_01_DBF`
     - You can create `useless_ranking` but IFAIK, it is never used.
+    - Database.sql script might be glitchy.
+See #39

 ## Dependencies